-Since 1981, annual rabbit harvest on Fort Bragg has been less than 200, and in most years has been below 100 animals.
-Small clear cut areas being converted to longleaf pine offer some promise, as these areas provide good habitat for 2-5 years.
+Since 1981, annual rabbit harvest on Fort Liberty has been less than 200, and in most years has been below 100 animals.
+Small clear cut areas being converted to longleaf pine offer some potential, as these areas provide good habitat for 2-5 years.

 Quail hunters can enjoy a mixed bag hunt should woodcock migrate through during the open season.
 When the season is in, be sure to send the dogs into the drains and damp areas where you are hunting.
 Also check larger open fields with good ground cover early and late in the day.
 If the woodcock are in, one is likely to get several chances at bagging one or more of these beautiful birds.

 For additional information on small game hunting/management please email firstname.lastname@example.org